wlingca/rdssms/workshop/content/Lab6/1_networksecurity/_index.en.md

 #### **Subnet groups**
 * Navigate back to **RDS Database instance** and click on `sqlserver-rdssql`.
 * From **Subnet group** note the subnet group name.
-* From left page click on `Subnet groups` and click on the subnet group name as you noted in previous step.
+* From left pane, click on `Subnet groups` and click on the subnet group name as you noted in previous step.
 {{% img "network4.png" "review" %}}

 * You will notice multiple subnets under the **Subnets** section.
 Click on one the first Subnet ID.